eyc94/brain/software-architecture/programming-paradigms/object-oriented-programming.md

 > Object-oriented programming imposes discipline on indirect transfer of control.

 ## :round_pushpin: Background
+There are *three* words that we can use to describe OO:
+1. `Encapsulation`
+2. `Inheritance`
+3. `Polymorphism`

+The idea is that OO is the mixture of these three things or that an OO language must support these three things.

 OOP is based on the concept of `objects` which can contain data and code.
 The data is in the form of `fields` (attributes and properties), and the code is in the form of `procedures` (methods).

 OOP emphasizes the use of objects and classes to structure code and data.
 OOP is a way of organizing code that allows for more efficient and modular programming, making it easier to maintain and reuse code.